User Guide

 • completed: A job that was previously running is now completed (done).

 As soon as a job is in the “defined” state, it has a “local job Id”.
-If the job is then transmitted to a measuring agent, the job has additionally a “remote job Id”.
+If the job is then submitted to a measuring agent or cluster controller, the job has additionally a “remote job Id”.

-After you have clicked on “Start Test Job” in a test job you can select/modify the measuring agent on which the job will be executed and configure the job settings.
+After you have clicked on “Start Test Job” in a load test job you can select/modify the Measuring Agent or Cluster of Measuring Agents on which the job will be executed, and you can configure the job settings.

 “alt attribute”